Kenya’s Northern Frontier: Singing wells, Game drives, Horse Back Rides, Hikes at Sarara Camp

 Because she was not allowed to take pictures at the Singing Wells definitely check out this page on the new PBS/Nat Geo Documentary that was filmed at Sarara recently.
 It has some great pictures and scroll to the bottom for amazing sound clips of the Samburu Warriors singing at the well.

-The staff at Sarara, led by Jeremy Bastard and Katie Rowe, who are 3rd generation Kenyans themselves (pictured below), are all local to the area and are excellent at talking to guests about what makes the Namunyak Conservancy and the Northern Rangelands Trust unique.
-Travelers come away from their time at Sarara with a real understanding of the important role that Sarara plays and what they as guests have contributed by staying there.
+The staff at Sarara camp, led by Jeremy Bastard and Katie Rowe, who are 3rd generation Kenyans themselves (pictured below), are all local to the area and are excellent at talking to guests about what makes the Namunyak Conservancy and the Northern Rangelands Trust unique.
+Travelers come away from their time at Sarara Camp with a real understanding of the important role that Sarara Camp plays and what they as guests have contributed by staying there.